kimz-Q/AGI-26-Conference-/AGI-26.md

 ---

-*Submitted jointly by the Qubic Scientific Team and Marketing Team.*
+*Submitted jointly by the Qubic Scientific Team,Marketing Team and Business Development.*